victorverma3/MovieData/README.md

 7. _URL_

 Additionally, the _Rating Differential_ for each movie is also calculated by _User Rating_ - _Letterboxd Rating_.
 After all of the the metadata is gathered, it is stored in a dictionary.
 This data is then exported to a CSV file with the path _f./{user}/{user}\_data.csv'_.
 Any movies with missing data are appended to a list that is exported to a JSON file with the path _f.'{user}/{user}\_errors.json'_.

+**moviestats.py**
+The CSV file containing the user's movie metadata is read, and the mean and standard deviation of the _User Rating_ and _Letterboxd Rating_ is calculated.
+Furthermore, the program also finds the mean of the _Rating Differential_ and _Letterboxd Rating Count_.
+These stats are exported as JSON file with the path _f'{user}/{user}\_stats.json'_.

+Finally, the _User Rating_ and _Letterboxd Rating_ stats are graphed as kernel density estimate plots, providing the user with a unique and useful visualization of how their movie ratings compare to the Letterboxd ratings.
+This graph is saved at the path _f'{user}/{user}\_ratings.png'_.

 # Setup